daniel-lca/N8N-Chat-Widget/README.md

   title: "Let's start", // Title on the form screen (leave empty to hide)
   titleFontSize: "24px", // Font size of the title
   submitLabel: "Start Chat", // Text for the submit button
+  requiredFieldMarking: "*", // Indicator for required fields (e.g., "*" or "required")
   inputs: [
     // Array of input fields (max 5)
     {